-- A. Restoration of all sick leave credited to the employees' account on the date of layoff or termination. - B. Continuation of seniority if reemployed by the same department from which the employee was laid off or terminated. - C. Restoration of seniority accrued prior to layoff shall be credited to the employee upon successful completion of the applicable probationary period when the employee is reemployed in another department. - D. Credit for all service prior to layoff for the purpose of determining the rate of accrual of vacation leave. - E. Placement in the salary plan/grade as if the employee had been on a leave of absence without pay if they are reinstated to the same job classification in the same department from which they were laid off or terminated.
+- A. Restoration of all sick leave credited to the employees' account on the date of layoff or termination. - B. Continuation of seniority if reemployed by the same department from which the employee was laid off or terminated. - C. Restoration of seniority accrued prior to layoff shall be credited to the employee upon successful completion of the applicable probationary period when the employee is reemployed in another department.

+- D. Credit for all service prior to layoff for the purpose of determining the rate of accrual of vacation leave. - E. Placement in the salary plan/grade as if the employee had been on a leave of absence without pay if they are reinstated to the same job classification in the same department from which they were laid off or terminated.

-For future step increases, the employee's hours in a step within a salary plan/grade shall be the higher of:
+For future merit increases, the employee's hours on the range within a salary plan/grade shall be the higher of:

-- 1. The current hours in the step within the salary plan/grade of the current position held or; - 2.
-The same number of hours in the step within the salary plan/grade of the position which he/she left.
+- 1. The current hours on the range within the salary plan/grade of the current position held or; - 2.
+The same number of hours on the range within the salary plan/grade of the position which he/she left.

-ARTICLE XV HEALTH INSURANCE AND OTHER BENEFITS
+ARTICLE XVI HEALTH INSURANCE AND OTHER BENEFITS